NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 In case the script to be run uses multithreading, multiple CPUs can be assigned to the same task.
-For the job to run properly, we do need to explicitly tell Slurm to set the OPM_NUM_THREADS environment variable.
+For the job to run properly, we do need to set the OPM_NUM_THREADS environment variable.

 The rest of the script looks very similar to the previous
 case: